QuickBooks HelpQuickBooksHelpIntuit

 • Your business’s unique VAT number

-• The effective date of registration (this is the date from which VAT needs to be charged on VATable sales)
+• The effective date of registration (the date from which VAT must be charged on VATable sales)

-• Details of when to submit your business's first VAT Return and payment
+• The date your first VAT Return and payment are due

 1. Standard VAT Accounting Scheme